~ TENSHI NO UTA II ~

 Despite the graphical stumbling, it's fun to scout out each countryside township and dreary dungeon.
 As was the case with the first game's mazes, Tenshi II's feature a fair number of well-thought-out puzzles and dramatic story-advancing sketches.
 Never do they annoy with their many branches or frustrate with their numerous conundrums; the game shuns convolution and remains engaging throughout.

-Offering convenience in matters of party management is one of the many reasons that the original Tenshi excels; its sequel makes a tradition of such handiness, even having departing party members leave their equipment behind with the warriors still under your control.
+Offering convenience in matters of party management is one of the many reasons that the original Tenshi shines; its sequel makes a tradition of such handiness, even having departing party members leave their equipment behind with the warriors still under your control.
 Never will a character you spent lots of cash equipping abruptly dash off with expensive, newly acquired wares.

 Fast-paced fighting is another of the first episode's strengths, and Tenshi II sticks with the player-friendly skirmish style for the most part.
 A number of the bullyish monsters here can prove to be very tough customers, leading to some longer-than-Tenshi-norm combat scenes, but battling seldom becomes irritating.